 What to expect at hospital emergency rooms (urgencias)

 Emergency departments (urgencias) are located within public hospitals and accept all urgent cases — including foreigners and tourists.
-Care is not denied based on insurance status, but you may need to show ID, your European Health Insurance Card (EHIC), private insurance proof, or be asked to pay upfront if uninsured.
+Care is not denied based on insurance status, but you may need to show ID, your European Health Insurance Card (EHIC), proof of private insurance, or be asked to pay upfront if uninsured.

-Emergency rooms are well-equipped and prioritise cases based on severity, not arrival time.
-If you’re in a life-threatening situation, go directly to the nearest hospital or call 112.
+Emergency rooms are well-equipped and prioritise patients by medical severity rather than arrival time.
+If you are in a life-threatening situation, go directly to the nearest hospital or call 112.

 Who can access emergency care — tourists, expats, EHIC holders

-• EU citizens with an EHIC (or GHIC for UK) can receive urgent public care under the same terms as Spanish residents.
+- EU citizens with an EHIC (or GHIC for the UK): receive urgent public care on the same terms as Spanish residents.

-• Non-EU visitors (including from the US, Canada, Australia) must show valid travel insurance or pay for care directly.
+- Non-EU visitors (including travellers from the US, Canada, Australia) must present valid travel insurance or pay for care directly.

-Emergency care is never refused in critical cases, but billing follows later depending on your legal and insurance status.
+Emergency care is never refused in critical cases; however, billing is processed afterwards according to your legal and insurance status.

 Urgent care centres: how they differ from emergencies